 Before you toss the diapers, though, consider that there is no “perfect” age to begin potty training.
 That’s because each child develops at her own rate and waiting until your daughter has reached certain developmental milestones makes the potty training process easier.

-- A growing spirit of independence and a willingness to do more things on her own.
-Along with this sometimes comes a desire to be a “big kid” or do “big kid” activities.
+- A growing feeling of independence.
+This often shows as a desire to be a “big kid” or do “big kid” activities.

 - The ability to keep his diaper dry for at least two hours.